Masonic Ego - Positive Or Negative ?

 I have observed that some of our Bodies, at all levels, have gotten so

-wrapped up with their rules that they have forgotten the teachings that
+wrapped up with their rules that they have forgotten

 we learned at the altar.